vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 ## Liquidity commitments
 Participants with sufficient collateral can provide liquidity for markets through a liquidity commitment submission.

-A liquidity provision commitment is made up of a series of orders that sit on the order book to be filled.
+A liquidity commitment is made up of a series of orders that sit on the order book to be filled.
 Liquidity providers need to be able to support their liquidsity commitment - their available collateral must be able to meet the size of the nominated commitment amount and the margins required to support the orders generated from that commitment.
 Providers will also set aside a bond to cover their liquidity commitment, which is used if their collateral cannot cover it.

 **Liquidity providers will need to actively manage their commitment.** Amending and cancelling commitments is possible, but only if the market can function without that liquidity commitment by meeting its target stake.
 It is not possible to cancel the individual limit orders that are created from a liquidity commitment.